Dublin City Ramblers: 1990s and after

 Shay Kavanagh joined in 1992 and this line up (Patsy, Sean, Paddy and Shay) released Recorded Live at Johnny Fox's Pub and The Craic and Porter Black, the latter being one of their better albums – a very pleasant excursion through some of the best known Irish pub songs..
 They supplied the official song for the 1994 Irish World Cup Soccer Team, "You'll Never Beat The Irish".

 Unfortunately, The Craic was to be Patsy Watchorn's swan song, as he left the band in 1995 to pursue a solo career.

 He joined The Dubliners in 2005, taking Paddy Reilly's place.

 Sean, Paddy and Shay continued to maintain a heavy touring schedule at home and in the US and released two albums, Raise The Roof (1997) and On Holy Ground (2000).
 In 1998 this formation went on to record an album and single called "Raise the Roof".
 It was recorded at Lynnwood recording studios at Lynn Cross, Mullingar, owned and run by Jimmy and Tommy Swarbrigg (of Irish Eurovision fame).
 In 2000, The Dublin City Ramblers released The Rare Oul' Times Millennium E.P.
 It included three of The Ramblers' original earlier singles "The Rare Ould Times", "Sailing Home" and "The Flight of Earls" It entered the Irish Charts at No. 28, and the week after, it remained at Number 22 for 3 weeks before leaving the Top 30 album charts 6 weeks later.

 In 2002, both Paddy Sweeney and Shay Kavanagh left the group.
-Since then there has been a seemingly endless revolving door of new members including Pierce McAllorum, Stephen Leeson, Derrick Keane and others.
+Since then, there have been new members added to the group, including Pierce McAllorum, Stephen Leeson, Derrick Keane and others.

 In the last ten to twelve years, the Dublin City Ramblers still carry on and tour, but only as a three-piece and with only one original member, Sean McGuinness.
 Patsy acted as the lead vocalist with The Dubliners, playing alongside Barney McKenna, John Sheahan, Eamonn Campbell and Sean Cannon until McKenna died in 2012, and Sheahan left, thus ending The Dubliners.
 Watchorn continues touring with the other members by the name of "The Dublin Legends".
-Patsy retired from The Dublin Legends in April 2014 due to health problems and was replaced by his brother Paul, who is also a five-string banjo player and a former member of Sons of Erin.
+Patsy retired from The Dublin Legends in April 2014 due to health problems and was replaced by his brother Paul Watchorn, who is also a five-string banjo player and a former member of Sons of Erin.

 Both Shay Kavanagh (Bass) and Stephen Leeson (Guitar & Vocals), veteran members who played in later lineups with the Dublin City Ramblers.
 Kavanagh replaced ex-Dubliner Eamonn Campbell in The Dublin Legends after Campbell died of a short illness in October 2017.

-In April 2022 it was announced that former band member Phillip McCaffrey had passed away.
-He is buried at St Alphonsus' church grounds in Clones, County Monaghan.
+In April 2022 it was announced that former band member Phillip McCaffrey had died.